How to Use Excel VBA to Hide Columns Based on Cell Value (15 Examples)

 • Press ‘Ctrl+S’ to save the code.

 • In this case, you don’t have to run this code.
-When you will save the code, it will run automatically.
+When you save it, it will run automatically.

 Hide Columns Based on User Input with VBA